2012 French presidential election: Jean-Luc Mélenchon

 Jean-Luc Mélenchon is the candidate of the Left Front, which includes in particular the French Communist Party and the Left Party.
 (He is a member of the latter.)
 He has been described as the surprise or revelation of the campaign, with his level of support in opinion polls rising from 5% in October 2011 to around 15% (and sometimes up to 17%) by the end of the campaign.
-He finished in the first round of balloting with 11.10% of the national electorate, placing him fourth in the field of 10 candidatess.
+He finished in the first round of balloting with 11.10% of the national electorate, placing him fourth in the field of 10 candidates.
 He inaugurated the practice of giant open-air meetings, which the two leading candidates then adopted in turn.
 A former French teacher, he was noted for his eloquent style and oratory, but also for his argumentative relationship with journalists, and occasional insults; he notably described Marine Le Pen as "half-demented".
 He proposed raising the minimum wage to €1,700; setting a maximum wage differential of 1 to 20 in all businesses, so that employers wishing to increase their own salaries would also have to increase those of their employees; setting social and environmental norms which businesses would have to respect in order to receive public subsidies; supporting social enterprises through government procurement; taxing imports which do not meet certain social and environmental norms; and reestablishing 60 as the legal retirement age with a full pension.
 There would be an "ecological planification" towards a green, sustainable economy, backed by a "green rule" (règle verte) to be inscribed in the Constitution.
 On tax, he has proposed a progressive taxation, with higher taxes on the wealthy and a 100% tax rate beyond an income of €360,000 (thereby creating a maximum wage); expatriate French nationals established in a country with a lower tax rate than in France would pay the difference in tax in France.
 Businesses creating jobs, paying higher wages and/or providing training would receive tax cuts.
 Healthcare costs would be fully reimbursed by the state, and the right to die would be recognised.
 The right to abortion would be secured through inclusion in the Constitution.
 Homosexual couples would have the right to marry and adopt.
 Naturalisation of foreign residents would be facilitated, and foreign residents would have the right to vote in local elections.
 A constitutional convention would be assembled, with an aim in particular to increase the prerogatives of Parliament and diminish the powers of the President; all elections would be based on proportional representation, with gender parity.